 As a professional in his field, Eric generates possible ideas on how to work with the new process, to achieve or even exceed his set sales targets.

 Step 5: Evaluate potential solutions, based on set criteria

 Out of a list of potential solutions, Eric finds that there’s a missing link between his existing skills in software applications and the execution of the tasks in the new process.
 He identifies that a ‘skills gap’ is at the root of his frustration!

-Eric’s Manager tells him that time spent on formal training during office hours will have an adverse effect on the set quarterly sales target, given the company’s current situation.
+Eric’s Manager tells him that time spent on formal training during office hours will hurt the set quarterly sales target, given the company’s current situation.

 Step 7: Evaluate the results

-Eric completes his online course, adds a new skill to his curriculum vitae, and is able to execute his work as expected, and in due time!
+Eric completes his online course, adds a new skill to his curriculum vitae, and can execute his work as expected, and in due time!
 He has been told by his delighted Manager that his work has improved!

 I’m pleased to keep such techniques at hand, so that I may apply them again and again in future!
 How do you deal with problem-solving?
 Would you like to share anything?
 Please do so.
 Thank you!